Reference to Helium article about dogs and dominance.

 Followers of the pack theory give even the most desultory of behaviours a dominance flavour, advising rank-reduction methods for fear the dog will end up dominating the human familly.

-Countless behaviours such as jumping, sleeping on furniture, eating before the human family or exiting a door before the owner, are commonly met with baseless rank-reduction punishment.
+Countless behaviour patterns like jumping, sleeping on furniture, eating before the human family or exiting a door before the owner, are commonly met with baseless rank-reduction punishment.

 So why do I care so much?